2026 New York State Assembly election

 The 2026 New York State Assembly election will be held on November 3, 2026.
 Democrats have held a majority in the New York State Assembly since 1975.
 It will be held alongside elections for governor, attorney general, comptroller, United States House of Representatives, and State Senate.

-Candidates must file paperwork between March 30, 2026 and April 2, 2026 to run.
+Candidates were required to file paperwork between March 30, 2026 and April 2, 2026 to run.